Enrollment at Community Colleges Starting to Slow But Why?

 Reasons for the Numbers

 A recent report at Los Banos Enterprise confirms this trend in California.
-According to the article, many community colleges are tightening their belts and turning students away, simply because there are insufficient resources or faculty to handle the additional student load.
+According to the article, many community colleges are tightening their belts and turning students away simply because there are insufficient resources or faculty to handle the additional student load.
 If Governor Jerry Brown follows through with the further state cuts he has proposed, some colleges in the state will be forced to turn away an additional 1,000 students.
-A proposed tuition increase for community colleges could also reduce the number of students that could afford to attend a post-secondary school.
+A proposed tuition increase for community colleges could also reduce the number of students who could afford to attend a post-secondary school.

 The Full-Time Student